PES2UG23CS183/ML_C_PES2UG23CS183_Diya/ML_Week10/README.md

+# ML Hackathon - Hackman
-# Hangman AI — Hybrid Model using Hidden Markov Model (HMM) and Reinforcement Learning (Q-Learning)
+# Hybrid Model using Hidden Markov Model (HMM) and Reinforcement Learning (Q-Learning)

 ## Overview
 This project presents an **AI-powered Hangman game** that learns to guess words intelligently by combining **Hidden Markov Models (HMM)** with **Reinforcement Learning (Q-Learning)**.
 The system predicts likely letters using statistical language modeling (HMM) and then optimizes its decision-making strategy through trial and error (RL).
 A **Streamlit web app** is also included for interactive gameplay where users can play against the trained AI.